 Not sure what a SIP address is?
 Interested in learning what it's used for?
 Here are some frequently asked questions about SIP and how you can get your own SIP address.

 What is SIP?

 Session Initiation Protocol, or SIP, is an Internet Protocol used to initiate or terminate live communication sessions.
 These may include anything from instant messages, to phone and video calls, to interactive multimedia conferences.
-Chances are that you will see many more implementations of SIP in the near future.
-In fact, over the last couple of years major players in the voice over IP industry have adopted SIP as their signaling protocol of choice.
+Over the last couple of years, major players in the voice over IP industry have adopted SIP as their signaling protocol of choice.

 What is a SIP address?

 A SIP address is a lot like an email address in that it also serves as a locater of the user.
 SIP addresses even look very similar to email addresses.
 Like email addresses, they are comprised of two parts: a username, and a domain.
 For example, if your name was Mike, you might have the following identical SIP and email addresses:

 SIP communication would be routed to Mike at his SIP address

 sip:email@example.com as email would be sent to Mike at his email address